gmorawski/01-polkadot/README.md

 2. **EC2** - terraform-aws-modules/ec2-instance/aws

 Because of the time constrain I have used the modules available from the registry.
 In an actual scenario, self-hosted modules should be created and used.
 The state file for the terraform showuld be stored in S3 with locking mechanism by using DynamoDB.
 For testing purpose I have used "local" backend for storing the terraform state file.
 I have created the resources for "dev" environment similarly we can create the resources for prod env.
+To test the code created 2 t3.micro instances in public subnet and assigned public ip to it to run the ansible target against it.

 Make target to create VPC and 2 ec2 instances in dev environment: